runtastic/request_handler/README.md

 server (at least an empty configuration block int the page block), other options sent by the client are ignored and will cause a warning.

+Generic query params can be added by using the `query` block.
+This may be useful if parameters should be validated which cannot be assigned to other predefined option blocks.

 ```ruby
 require "dry-validation"
 require "request_handler"